Many components go into a cohesive bathroom design and function.

 The top benefit of quartz is its natural durability.
 Unlike granite, quartz is naturally waterproof and doesn’t require sealing.
 The material is also resistant to stains and bacteria.

-Most quartz has a clean, contemporary look.
-The fact that they’re engineered, however, means there is a remarkable variety of colors and patterns available.
+Most quartz has a clean, contemporary look that can totally transform any bathroom space, making it a popular choice for solid surface vanity tops.
+The fact that quartz is engineered, however, means there is a remarkable variety of colors and patterns available.

 Quartz is just about as expensive as granite.
 But you get what you pay for regarding toughness and durability.

 The only other drawback to quartz is that the edges can easily chip.
-Opt for a rounded edge treatment to counteract this problem.
+So, if you do go for a bathroom vanity countertop made from quartz, opt for a rounded edge treatment to counteract this problem.

 Marble is a type of limestone with several variations in color and pattern.